Skip to content

 3. CHAPS payment processing time

 Clearing House Automated Payment System, or CHAPS, provides a faster alternative to the Bacs system.
-Payments are received on the same day they’re sent, provided you meet the bank’s cut-off time.
-Most UK high street banks are now part of CHAPS, along with a few international banks.
+Payments are received the same day they’re sent, provided you meet the bank’s cut-off time.
+Most UK high street banks and a few international banks are now part of CHAPS.

 Pros: